brophdawg11/remix-validity-state/README.md

 #### Dynamic (Form-Dependent) Validation Attributes

-Most of the time, your built-in validation attributes will be static (`required: true` or `malength: 30` etc.).
+Most of the time, your built-in validation attributes will be static (`required: true` or `maxLength: 30` etc.).
 However, sometimes you need the validation attribute to be dependent on the current value of another input in the form.
 Consider 2 numeric inputs: `low` and `high`.
 If `low` has a value, then `high` sets it's `min` validation attribute to the value of `low` and vice versa:

 ```js
 let formDefinition: FormSchema = {